scheinerman/LinearAlgebraX.jl/README.md

 As the goal of this module is always to give exact answers and, at the same time, be type stable, the results of many of these functions are `big`.
-That is, the `detx` of an integer matrix has entries of type `BigInt`.
+That is, the `detx` of an integer matrix returns a `BigInt`.

 ## Functions